-Of all the products on the shelves, lip gloss is one of the most foolproof.
-Slick it on (with or without a mirror) and go.
+Of all the products in our makeup collection, lip gloss is one of the most foolproof.
+We’ve been wearing this classic for as long as we can remember.
+Slick it on — with or without a mirror — and go.
 Right?
-Well … sorta.
-Makeup artist Taylor Babaian has seen and experienced her share of gloss mishaps, so she's here to dole out her top seven hard and fast rules for buying and applying it.
-Break them at your own risk.
+Well, sorta.
+Makeup artist Taylor Babaian has seen and experienced her share of lip gloss mishaps, so she's here to dole out her top seven hard and fast rules for both buying and applying it.
+Take notes and break them at your own risk.

-Rule #1: Unless you're going for a patent leather-y bold lip color, always go with a sheer bright or dark gloss hue.
-Opaque bold glosses are nearly impossible to keep looking neat, and they create a more over-the-top look than most of us are going for.
-Babaian's go-to glosses: Lancome Juicy Tubes and L'Oral Paris Colour Juice—the Passion Fruit Squeeze is a mauvy-neutral she swears "looks great on everyone."
+Unless you're going for a patent leather-y bold lip color, always go with a sheer bright or dark gloss hue.
+Opaque bold glosses are nearly impossible to keep looking neat and they create a more over-the-top look than most of us are going for.
+Our go-to glosses include Lancôme Juicy Tubes and L'Oréal Paris Infallible 8 HR Le Gloss.

-Rule #2: If you buy a gloss that doesn't seem to mesh well with your skin tone, mix it with clear gloss or petroleum jelly to make it more wearable.
-"I do this all of the time," says Babaian.
+If you buy a gloss that doesn't seem to mesh well with your skin tone, no problem.
+Mix it with a clear gloss or petroleum jelly to make the color more wearable.

-Rule #3: If you have fine lines around your mouth, choose a gloss shade that's "close to your skin tone," says Babaian.
-This will make any bleeding that occurs with gloss less obvious.
+If you have fine lines around your mouth, you may want to choose a gloss shade that's close to your skin tone.
+This will keep any color bleeding that may occur less obvious.

 Lip Gloss Tip #4: Don’t Judge a Gloss by Its Formula